letoram/durden/security.md

 protection is removed.

 # Fallback Application <a name="fallback"/>
+A fallback application is simply an alternate set of scripts that can be activated if a scripting error occurs in the ones that are currently running.

 This is part of arcan and needs to be enabled explicitly (see the -b argument).
 It can be set to re-run the same application (:self) or switch to another.

+The engine will try and migrate external to the new script context.
 This means that unsaved window settings will be lost, along with negotiated extra resources and protocols, but a client will retain its primary connection and be adopted into a setting where it should be possible to save / recovery any important work.

 The same feature is used for resetting/reloading (<i>global/system/reset</i>) and switching (<i>global/system/reset/switch appl</i>).